Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 > This tool is intended for users who understand the risks involved with formatting, encrypting, or otherwise modifying drives.
 Always back up your data and double-check your selections!

 ## Files
-in the current state of the repo 24 july, there is the folder with 2 files:
+in the current state of the repo, there are two folders: include (with all .h files) and src (with the source code files (experi = beta; stable = the last version that is ready to use with no issues))
 ```
-drivefunk.h (contains the funktions for the programm)
-DriveMgr.cpp (i try so it only contains the newest bug/erros free version)
+├─/include
+|  ├─/drivefunctions.h
+|  └─/encryption.h
+└─/src
+   ├─/DriveMgr_experi.cpp
+   └─/DriveMgr_stable.cpp
 ```
 in the other file outside the folder is the newest version (beta), this version will not be bug free, but atleast compilable

 !
-If you dowload one of the source code files you need to have the header file drivefunk.h with it !
+If you dowload one of the source code files you need to have the header files drivefunctions.h and encryption.h with it !

 ## Features